KSheu/scResponseDynamics/scREALTIME/README.md

 							reduction = 'pca', stimulus = "LPS", consensus_measure = 'median',
 							interpolant = 'spline', prob_method = 'distance', distance_metric = 'euclidean' ,
 							varFilter = T, exp_prob = 1)

 ```
-scREALTIME trajectories are stored in the slot 'reconst$reconstructed_trajectories'.
+scREALTIME trajectories are stored in the slot `reconst$reconstructed_trajectories`.

 ### Parameters
 Several parameters can be tuned by the user based on the characteristics of the dataset.